ritikapati/webdev-workshop/README.md

 # Renzil's Web Development Workshop

-This repository contains source code for a web development workshop where we try to build a Hollywood-themed quiz game.
+This repository contains source code for a web development workshop where we learn Git, HTML, CSS and Javascript while building a Hollywood-themed quiz game.

 Before you begin, please fork this repository into your GitHub account by clicking the Fork button in GitHub (usually on the top right).